Mark Zuckerberg Sells 16,702 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

-Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 16,702 shares of the business’s stock in a transaction on Monday, August 19th.
-The stock was sold at an average price of $526.94, for a total transaction of $8,800,951.88.
-Following the completion of the sale, the chief executive officer now owns 46,292 shares of the company’s stock, valued at $24,393,106.48.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 16,702 shares of the business’s stock in a transaction on Monday, August 26th.
+The shares were sold at an average price of $520.48, for a total transaction of $8,693,056.96.
+Following the completion of the sale, the chief executive officer now directly owns 2,657 shares in the company, valued at $1,382,915.36.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.

 Mark Zuckerberg also recently made the following trade(s):